Information about long-distance trains running at night which offer sleeping accommodation.

 Sleeper berths have full air-conditioning and fingertip temperature control.
 Each cabin has wall-to-wall carpet, mirror, shaver sockets, drinking water, soft towel - as well as hot water for the washbasin, and a comfortable bed.
 Steward(ess) service is available at the touch of a button throughout the journey.

-First Great Western 'Night Riviera' Sleeper
+Great Western Railway 'Night Riviera' Sleeper

 Sleeper Berth 'Supplements'